zikriakmal/zikriakmal/README.md

 - 🌱 I improve skills by learning **Blockchain** technologies, and learn more to **How Manage My Team**
 - 👯 I’m looking to collaborate on opensource project which use Go, NodeJs, and JVM Stack
 - 💬 Let's talk about **music**, **tech**, **self improvement**, **tennis** and **life journey**
-- 📫 Reach me: zikriakmale@gmail.com
+- 📫 Contact me: zikriakmale@gmail.com
+- 🌐 My Website me: <a href="https://zikriakmal.com">zikriakmal.com</a>

 <p align="left">
 <a href="https://github.com/zikriakmal">